samuelmbp/CV/README.md

 #### [Makers Academy](https://makers.tech/), London UK (Jan — May 2022)

-_Highly selective 16-week intensive computer programming bootcamp focused on_:
+_Highly selective 16-week intensive software development bootcamp_

-- Designing and building applications with emphasis on self-led learning to become tech-agnostic and able to learn a new programming language in a short time frame.
+#### Responsibilities:
-- Using agile methodologies to work effectively in a team, using pair programming, XP values, daily stand-ups and sprint planning.
+- Coded with high attention to detail by following principles such as TDD, SOLID, OOP, and MVC design patterns to create clear, simple code and well-tested applications
-- Identifying project requirements, creating user stories, defining MVP's features and breaking features into smaller tasks to easily accomplish them.
+- Collaborated and communicated effectively with the team using agile methodologies such as pair programming, debugging, XP Values, daily stand-ups, retros, open and constructive feedback, and sprint planning.
-- Giving and receiving feedback using reviews and open/respectful communication.
+- Managed group projects adopting problem-solving skills and using GitHub as a version control tool as well as CI/CD to reduce integration risk
-- Collaborating with the other team members using GitHub as version control tool and CI/CD to reduce integration risk.
+- Implemented a methodical approach to the workload to identify project requirements, create user stories, define MVP's features, and adopted strategies of time management to keep projects on schedule
-- Coding following principles such as TDD, SOLID, OOP, and MVC design patterns to create clear, simple and well-tested code.
+- Kept a good self-motivation throughout challenges and showed adaptability to overcome obstacles

 #### [Code With Mosh](https://codewithmosh.com/)
 - **DJANGO [Python] & GIT** (_October - December 2021_) </br>